A 'Ten Factors Model' of human functioning

 The contents of the S.T.M. is primarily unconscious, but partly also consciously accessible.

-This unconscious content does have a great influence on the task performance of the
+the unconscious domain.
+This unconscious content does have a great influence on the task performance of the person.

 (7) Conscious subjective experience